chris-straka/personal/src/content/blog/contravariance-intuition.md

 pubDate: "Feb 08 2023"
 ---

-> As a heads up, this may not be a great introduction to the topic of variance. &nbsp; &nbsp; I also rewrite this post quite a bit, and might do so again in the future.
+As a heads up, this may not be a great introduction to the topic of variance.
+If you're stumped this might help you.

 If you ever looked at Kotlin generics, you may have struggled (as I have) to understand type variance on an intuitive level.
-You may already know that a "producer" can only produce its generic type, and a "consumer" can only consume its generic type.
+You may already know that a "producer" can **only** produce its generic type, and a "consumer" can **only** consume its generic type.
 But the question I want to answer here is, why?

 I've written out a small code example down below that will hopefully illustrate why this must be the case.